bigfootproject/AutoRollup/README.md

 This repository contains Apache Pig version 0.14.0 with a completely new ROLLUP operator.
-The new operator outperforms the current implementation of Pig by at least 50%.
+The new operator outperforms the current implementation of Pig by **at least 50%**.
 More details on the design of the operator can be found in the following paper:
-- [Efficient and Self-Balanced ROLLUP Aggregates for Large-Scale Data Summarization] (http://www.eurecom.fr/fr/publication/4590/detail/efficient-and-self-balanced-rollup-aggregates-for-large-scale-data-summarization)
+- [*Efficient and Self-Balanced ROLLUP Aggregates for Large-Scale Data Summarization*] (http://www.eurecom.fr/fr/publication/4590/detail/efficient-and-self-balanced-rollup-aggregates-for-large-scale-data-summarization)

 The new operator utilizes the MapReduce ROLLUP algorithms proposed in the following paper:
-- [On the design space of MapReduce ROLLUP aggregates] (http://www.eurecom.fr/fr/publication/4212/detail/on-the-design-space-of-mapreduce-rollup-aggregates)
+- [*On the design space of MapReduce ROLLUP aggregates*] (http://www.eurecom.fr/fr/publication/4212/detail/on-the-design-space-of-mapreduce-rollup-aggregates)

-Everyone who is interested in the algorithms and the design of the new operator is greatly welcome to check out our papers.
-For those who are interested in using and seeing the enhancement of the new operator at hands, please find below the compiling guide:
+Everyone who is interested in the algorithms and the design of the new operator is greatly welcome to check out [our papers](http://www.eurecom.fr/fr/people/phan-duy-hung/publications).
+For those who are interested in using and seeing the enhancement of the new operator at hands, please find below the guide:

 ##Compiling Pig with the new ROLLUP operator
 Our ROLLUP operator is integrated to the latest Apache Pig version (0.14.0).
 It is